devanandd7/academic_help/(AIP)_2_sem/exp3/README.md

    ```
 ![Alt text](./images_&_worksheet/here%20i%20am%20paste%20un-zip%20file%20(1).png)

-### make some change in file
+## Make some change in file
    **Hibernet.cfg.xml**
-   Replace the pass with your MySQL password.
+     * Replace the pass with your MySQL password.

 If you're unable to find the project directory, you can open the IDE, create a new project, hover over the project, and copy the path.
 Then paste the extracted files into that path.